aws-samples/aws-serverless-airline-booking/src/perf-tests/README.md

 This perf-test stack uses [Gatling](https://gatling.io/), open source tool for load testing.
 The stack creates AWS Fargate Cluster to run the setup and Gatling scripts.

-The setup scripts found under [mock-scripts](./mock-scripts) folder
+Under the [Setup | mock-scripts](./setup/mock-scripts) folder, you will find setup scripts that:
 - creates test users in Amazon Cognito userpool
 - load mock flight data into Flights table
 - zips Gatling reports and upload to S3 bucket